 Students who receive assistantships are required to spend up to 20 hours/week performing the duties associated with their assistantships.
-Renewal of assistantships requires students to remain in good standing in their programs, including good performance in their assigned duties; please see section F for a description of Assistantship types and associated duties.
-The work of students who have received University assistantships will be evaluated each year as described below (section F.3.a).
+Renewal of assistantships requires students to remain in good standing in their programs, including good performance in their assigned duties; please see section F for a description of Assistantships will be evaluated each year as described below (section F.3.a).